jacjanowski/428-project1/README.md

 ```
 git clone https://github.com/jacjanowski/428-project1.git
 ```
 Once done, open the project inside of Unity.
 Make sure you have the right version of Unity and Vuforia.
+Inside of Unity, make sure to link Vuforia to Unity by going to 'Tools -> Build Settings -> Vuforia Configuration'.
+From there, on the right hand side there will be an area to 'Add License Key'.
+Paste in the license key that came with the Vuforia download page.
+Sign in, and 'Get License Key' from the top of the navbar on the website.
+Copy to clipboard and paste it in.
+Your project is now linked to Vuforia.
+Everything else is set and ready to use, so simply click the 'Play' button at the top middle page.
+Make sure your webcam is connected (it will auto-detect if so).